ids/cluster-builder/README.md

 VMware ESXi is for staging and production deployments.

+> __DRS__ must be turned __off__ when deploying with __cluster-builder__ to a vSphere/ESXi environment as the toolset currently expects VMs to be on the ESXi hosts specified in the deployment configuration file.
+A future version will support a vSphere API based deployment option that will leverage and enable functionality such as DRS.
+While DRS must be turned _off_ during current deployments, it can be turned back on when cluster deployment is complete (which usually only takes a few minutes).
+This may result in the loss of post-deployment _cluster-control_ capabilities after VMs have been relocated, but should not affect cluster operations or management that relies on SSH.
+On the up side, you don't need vCenter to perform __cluster-builder__ deployments.
+Free ESXi will do nicely.

 There are at present 7 supported cluster types, or variants:

 * photon-swarm